 Mus musculus domesticus, Family Muridae, Order Rodentia

-Mus musculus domesticus is generally considered to be the wild animal.
-On the basis of new research there would also be similarities with other species (Mus musculus musculus and Mus musculus castaneus).
+Mus musculus domesticus is generally regarded as the wild animal.
+Based on new research, there would also be similarities with other species (Mus musculus musculus and Mus musculus castaneus).

 Body weight: 20 to 40 g